 WATCH- Caller is calling on behalf of a loved one (grandchild, etc) advising loved one needs money for bail, etc.

-WATCH- Caller advises they are an agent from IRS and threaten imminent arrest unless payment is immediately made (usually via Green Dot cards)
+WATCH- Caller advises they are an agent from IRS and threaten imminent arrest unless payment is immediately made (usually via Green Dot cards) Phone numbers are sometimes spoofed and the caller ID will actually show they are calling from a police department.

 Caller/letter/ email advises that you have won the lottery (usually a foreign or out of state lottery), claims you need to pay taxes on winnings prior to receipt of winnings (usually via Western Union).
-One township resident fell victim to this over three times resulting in losses over $25K.

 MICROSOFT WINDOWS/COMPUTER SCAM